saylordotorg/course_k12math008/Unit02.md

+---
+layout: default
+title: "K12MATH008: Math Grade 8"
+course_description: "This course will build on your prior knowledge of expressions and equations to display the patterns in the form of graphs, equations, functions, tables, and qualitatively with words.
+Topics covered include scientific notation, integer exponents, modeling bivariate (two-variable) data with linear equations, functions, systems of equations, the Pythagorean Theorem, and the volume of spheres, cylinders, and cones."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Expressions and Equations** <span id="2"></span> *Suppose your parents recently told you they would help you purchase your first cell phone.
 Your job is to figure out which company to use.